Styling vs. solutions

 Truly ergonomic hand tools and powered hand tools

-are the product of research, testing
+are the product of research, testing and feedback.

 But the tool can only go so far.